paumainini/Modelos-de-clasificaci-n/README.md

 This project focuses on the classification of weight categories using various machine learning models.
 The goal is to identify the most effective model for accurately predicting weight categories based on given features.
 The project is implemented in a Jupyter Notebook.

 ## Jupyter Notebook
-The notebook, `Weight_Classification.ipynb`, includes the following sections:
+The notebook, `TP 3 Grupo 5.ipynb`, includes the following sections:

 1. **Introduction**
    - An overview of the problem and the dataset.